Application Deadline: 23/10/23 at 9:00 am

 Faculty: Art, Design and Humanities

-£350: the estimated cost for travel and accommodation.
-Students will also be required to pay for: UK and in-country transfers, visits, food and drink and visa (if applicable)
+£350: the estimated cost for travel and accommodation (excluding DMU Global bursary).
+Students will also be required to pay for: Visits (£45), food and drink, visa (if applicable)

 DMU Global Bursary: £150

-Accommodation: Shared rooms in a hostel/hotel booked by DMU
+Accommodation: Shared rooms will be provided in a hostel/hotel

 Travel: Eurostar booked by DMU (students travel as a group)